 You may consider developing an employee's goals based on various levels or scopes.
 This method balances "big picture" goals that connect an employee with university or division initiatives with employee-specific goals that pertain uniquely to an employee's distinct role or responsibilities.
-This perspective telescopes from division-wide goals, down to work-unit or job-class goals, and further to employee-specific goals, allowing your employee to set goals at each level of the organization.
+This perspective telescopes from division-wide goals, work-unit/job class goals or employe specific goals, and further to employee specific goals, allowing your employee to set goals at each level of the organization.